 Join Dave Jackson, inventor of CaveSim (https://www.cavesim.com), for a VIRTUAL exploration of some of the science behind caving.
 (We still plan to offer a part-day workshop with Dave that will involve the actual CaveSim itself and the accompanying equipment – like the 12’ vertical caving tower.
 That workshop will include more information about the geology and biology of caves.)

 For this workshop you will experience three different virtual sessions offered by CaveSim.
 With direction from Dave, PALS is preparing a set of lab materials that you will pick up BEFORE the workshop to be used during the workshop.
 You may also pick up additional materials AFTER the workshop.

-- In the Physical Science of Vertical Caving (Session 1) you will experience the power of friction generated by moving rope and see demos involving the use of rope-ascent and rappel devices on a 12’ vertical caving tower.
+- In the Physical Science of Vertical Caving (Activity 1) you will experience the power of friction generated by moving rope and see demos involving the use of rope-ascent and rappel devices on a 12’ vertical caving tower.
 You’ll also get to see the role pulley systems play in vertical caving.

-- In a Maker Lab: Sparks, Light, and Ripples you will explore a variety of simple electronic components (batteries, capacitors, resistors, LEDs, and a waterproof speaker) and learn how they are used in the waterproof military phones that are used during underground rescue operations.
+- In a Maker Lab: Sparks, Light, and Ripples (Activity 2) you will explore a variety of simple electronic components (batteries, capacitors, resistors, LEDs, and a waterproof speaker) and learn how they are used in the waterproof military phones that are used during underground rescue operations.
 You’ll even get to create your own cup phone !

 This workshop is being restructured to run virtually, with a potential rescheduling of the in-person CaveSim and Cave of the Winds Tour sometime next Spring or Fall 2021.
 More details will be posted later.